kerl/kerl/README.md

     $ kerl install r14b02 /srv/otp/r14b02

 If path is omitted the current working directory will be used.
 However, if `KERL_DEFAULT_INSTALL_DIR` is defined in ~/.kerlrc, `KERL_DEFAULT_INSTALL_DIR/<build-name>` will be used instead.

+#### Install location restrictions

-*Note*: kerl assumes the specified directory is for its sole use.
-If you later delete it with the kerl delete command, the whole directory will be deleted, along with anything you may have added to it!
+**WARNING**: kerl assumes the given installation directory is for its sole use.
+If you later delete it with the `kerl delete` command, the whole directory will be deleted, along with anything you may have added to it!

+So please only install kerl in an empty (or non-existant) directory.

+If you attempt to install kerl in `$HOME` or `.erlang` or `$KERL_BASE_DIR`, then kerl will give you an error and refuse to proceed.
+If you try to install kerl in a directory that exists and is not empty, kerl will give you an error.

 #### Tuning